RyotaUshio/obsidian-pdf-plus/README.md

   - `{{COLOR NAME}}` is one of the colors that you register in the plugin settings. e.g `[[file.pdf#page=1&selection=4,0,5,20&color=red]]`
   - Color names are case-insensitive, i.e. all of `&color=red`, `&color=RED` and even `&color=rEd` work the same.
 - **Show color palette in the toolbar**: A color palette will be added to the toolbar of the PDF viewer.
 Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.
-- **Easily navigate to backlinks by pressing `Ctrl`/`Cmd` (by default) while hovering over a highlighted text in PDF viewer.**: you can choose what happens when you hover over a highlighted text between the following:
+- **Easily navigate to backlinks by pressing `Ctrl`/`Cmd` (by default) while hovering over a highlighted text in PDF viewer**: you can choose what happens when you hover over a highlighted text between the following:
   - Open backlink
   - Popover preview of backlink
 - **Double click a piece of highlighted text to open the corresponding backlink**